2971 Find Polygon With the Largest Perimeter

 Approach

-1. Sort nums
+nums

-3. Make the first element of sums equal to the first element in nums.
+equal to the first element innums

-6. Return the sum including the longest edge if any edge satisfies the geomtric relationship, or return -1 if no edge does.
+to find the longest edge which is less than the sum of its shorter edges. - Return the sum including the longest edge if any edge satisfies the geomtric relationship, or return -1 if no edge does.

 Complexity

-• Time complexity: $O(n\log(n))$.
+Time complexity: $O(n\log(n))$.
 We sort which dominates our run time.
 We also use two iterations through the length of the input array. $O(n\log(n)) + O(n) + O(n) \rightarrow O(n*\log(n))$.

-• Space complexity: $O(n)$.
+Space complexity: $O(n)$.
 We utilize an array for storing sums.

 Code